Return to sail

 Your medical information comes from the digital medical form you fill in prior to the trip, so make sure you include all relevant, up to date medical and non-medical information you feel we should know about.

-I still get really tired or lack energy.
+I still get lack energy and don't feel very fit.
 Will this stop me coming?

 No way!
 All our staff and volunteers understand the after-effects of cancer, including fatigue, can last a long time.
 They can make sure you get as many rest breaks as you need.
 You will be encouraged to join in all the activities, but won’t be forced to do anything you won’t be able to manage.
 We always also try to put young people into groups with similar abilities, so no one feels left out.
 You will surprise yourself.